BatoolKazmi/FilmCentral/assn3-build/README.md

   - [ ] To Completed WatchList
     - [x] make a comment at the top that it is ordered by rating
     - [ ] Make Times Watched Decrease
+    - [ ] Make user being able to edit notes for the completed watch list
     - [ ] Remove from completed list & add back toWatchlist

   - [ ] When movie (MOVIES FROM HOME PAGE) is in towatchlist or completed watch list then you cannot add it to any list